arangodb/arangodb/Documentation/Books/Manual/Tutorials/Kubernetes/BareMetal.md

   kubernetes                               ClusterIP      10.96.0.1       <none>           443/TCP          89m
 ```

-- Now you are able of accessing all 3 coordinators through
+- Now you are able to access all 3 coordinators through
 https://192.168.10.224:8529